-Students should note that each absence, tardy, or leave early violation is considered a single incident.
+Students should note that each attendance incident is considered a single incident.
 For example, a student who is late twice and absent twice will have their course grade deducted 5%.
 Grade deductions apply only to the course, not the whole program.
 After the course is over, the student's attendance record is re-set.
-Students who can provide documentation verifying the missed time may be eligible to have grade deductions waived.